mcmonkeyprojects/Twifire/README.md

 - User-friendly teleports! `/amrget` for example to *request* a 'get' teleport (and they must then `/amaccept` to be teleported).
 - Chat teleports!
 Cause you gotta be able to chat `!temple` to get to the temple.
 - A notes system!
 Users could read notes that could then be read by stepping on them.
 This was used for "The People's Map" (a project where players were allowed to leave notes with ideas for what to add into the map, which would then be built into the next update of the map).
+- A chat channels system!
+Now you can speak with your friends... and *only* your friends!
+Screw everybody else!
+- A mail system!
+Send a message to somebody for when they next log in!
+- AFK tracking!
+That's helpful sometimes!

 ### History